Welcome to Flanagan

 Dear Families of Flanagan,

-My name is Mrs Louise Hurst, and along with Ms Karyn Best, we would like to welcome you to North Kalgoorlie Primary School for 2021.
+My name is Mrs Louise Hurst, and along with Ms Karyn Best, welcome back to school for term 2, 2021.

 As a graduate, I began my teaching career last year as a relief teacher around Kalgoorlie after being an education assistant for 9 years (mostly at NKPS).
 It is a privilege to be in my new role as classroom teacher in Flanagan at the school that I know best.
 With guidance from the admin and pre-primary teams (and other ECE colleagues in the Goldfields), I will provide your child with daily opportunities to play, learn and grow according to their needs in a happy, supportive and fun environment.